B\'ezier Gaussian Processes for Tall and Wide Data: Evaluation

 We evaluate on eight small to mid-size real world datasets commonly used to benchmark regression \citep{pmlr-v37-hernandez-lobatoc15}.
 We split each dataset into train/test-split with the ratio $90/10$.
 We do this over $20$ random splits and report test set RMSE and log-likelihood average and standard deviation over splits.
 We choose baselines to be SGPR, following the method from \citet{pmlr-v5-titsias09a}; we do both for $100$ and $500$ inducing variables. \emph{SimplexGP} is another baseline, they suggest their approximation is beneficial for semi-high dimensional inputs (between $3$ and $20$) \citep{kapoor2021skiing}, hence they are an obvious baseline.
 SimplexGP usually use a validation set to choose the final model.
 This is due to a highly noisy optimisation scheme using a high error-tolerance ($1.0$) for conjugate gradients.
 We remedy this by setting the error-tolerance to ($0.01$), which harms scalability, but we can omit using a validation set for better comparability. \citet{wang2019exact} recommend this error-tolerance, but remark it is more stable for RMSE than for log-likelihood.
 For B\'ezierGP, we fix the number of permutations to $r=20$, and vary the order in $\nu=5,10,20$.
 The order is identical over input dimensions.
 The inputs are pre-processed such that the training set is contained in $[0,1]^d$.

 Table \ref{tab:UCI-bench} contains the results of this experiment.
 We make the following observations about our presented B\'ezierGP.
 On \emph{keggdirected} and \emph{elevators} there are test points outside the defined domain on some splits, which cause the RMSE to be extreme, but the likelihood is more forgiving.
 This highlights the constraint of our model: it needs a box-bounded domain to be a priori known.
+Had we standardised such that \emph{both} test and train data were in the hypercube, B\'ezierGP ($\nu=20$) would have a average test RMSE of $0.0937$.
 We could not reproduce results from \citet{kapoor2021skiing} on \emph{keggdirected}, the optimisation was too noisy and with no use of validation.
 On \emph{concrete, boston} and \emph{energy} we see overfitting tendencies.
 Even though B\'ezierGP is the optimal choice on \emph{energy} there is a mismatch between train and test error.
 On \emph{concrete} this shows in better test RMSE, than the baselines, but the variance is overfitted yielding non-optimal likelihood.
 We conjecture this happens because the $n/d$-ratio is low; which makes it more likely to overfit the control points -- especially for higher orders $\nu$.
 Knowing these model fallacies, we observe that B\'ezierGP outperforms on baselines on multiple datasets, most notably the $17$-dimensional \emph{bike} dataset.\looseness=-1